-Sometimes we spend an inordinate amount of time talking about our ideas, dreams, and aspirations.
-It is easy to content ourselves with simply having lofty ideas, not realizing their sheer abundance.
+Sometimes, we spend an inordinate amount of time talking about our ideas, dreams, and aspirations.
+It is easy to content ourselves with simply having lofty ideas and not realizing their sheer abundance.

 Anyone who has taken a breath has likely had an idea that could have literally changed the course of his or her life in a revolutionary way.
 Unfortunately, such ideas rarely get implemented.
 According to Mark Twain, “the secret to getting ahead is getting started.”

 If you are tired of inactivity robbing you of your potential, then here are 15 ways to be a doer.

 Dreams and Mental Preparedness

 What would you attempt to do if you knew that you could not fail?

 In so many cases, your answer will account for a mere fraction of your potential.
 This is important.

 In order for one to unlock such potential, he must be able to move past mental barriers.
 Accordingly, meditate on what winning will feel like for the next 30 days.
 Saturate your mind with the next level, but don’t stop there.
 Write the vision.
 Make it plain.
 Unlock your dormant dreamer and doer!

 We tend to move in the direction of our most dominant thought.

 Don’t be contained by limited thinking.
 Your dreams should inspire you to move beyond your comfort zone and into action.
 Your dreams should also inspire awe from observers.